Sports Psychology and Performance Enhancement

 To instil a healthy belief system and identify irrational thoughts

 One of the areas I pride myself on is helping athletes identify ineffective beliefs and attitudes such as comfort zones and negative self-labels that hold them back from performing well.
-These core unhealthy beliefs must be identified and replaced with a new way of thinking.
-Unhealthy or irrational beliefs will keep you stuck no matter how much you practice or hard you try.
+These core unhealthy thoughts must be identified and replaced with a new way of thinking.
+Unhealthy or irrational beliefs will keep you stuck no matter how much you practice, or hard you try.

 Improve or balance motivation for optimal performance

 It is important to look at your level of motivation and just why you are motivated to play your sport.
 Some motivators are better in the long-term than others.
-Athletes who are extrinsically motivated often play for the wrong reasons, such as the athlete who only participates in sports because of a parent.
-You need to adopt a healthy level of motivation and be motivated for the right reasons.
+Athletes who are extrinsically inspired often play for the wrong reasons, such as the athlete who only participates in sports because of a parent.
+It would help if you adopted a healthy level of motivation and be motivated for the right reasons.

 Develop confidence post-injury